 The NTSB stated that the cause of the accident was the pilots' not maintaining visual separation.
 A factor was the failure of the 172 pilot to report abeam the airport.

-A recent AOPA Air Safety Foundation study of midair collisions revealed that 49 percent occurred in the traffic pattern or on approach to or departure from an airport.
+An Air Safety Instituten study of midair collisions revealed that 49 percent occurred in the traffic pattern or on approach to or departure from an airport.
 Of the other 51 percent, about half occurred during en route climb, cruise, or descent, and the rest resulted from formation flights or other hazardous activities.
 Eighty percent of the midair collisions that occurred during "normal" flight activities happened within ten miles of an airport, and 78 percent of the midair collisions that occurred around the traffic pattern happened at nontowered airports.
-Important strategies for avoiding these mishaps can be found in two of the Foundation's Safety Advisors, Operations at Nontowered Airports, and Collision Avoidance: Strategies and Tactics.
+Important strategies for avoiding these mishaps can be found in two of the institutes's Safety Advisors, Operations at Nontowered Airports, and Collision Avoidance: Strategies and Tactics.

 The recent collision over Denver is unique for many reasons.
 First, it occurred at night, with the possibility that ground lighting affected both pilots' ability to see and avoid the other.
 During 2000 and 2001, all midair collisions involving general aviation aircraft occurred during day VFR conditions.
 Second, both aircraft were utilizing VFR flight following.
 A preliminary search of the ASF database did not return any other midair collisions that occurred while flight following was being used by both aircraft.
 Third, the area where the airplanes were operating is congested.
 Mountains, class B airspace, and class D airspace surround the corridor in which the pilots were flying.